tributech-solutions/data-asset-twin/README.md

-# Tributech DataSpace Kit resource ontology
+# Tributech DataSpace Kit - Data Asset Twins

 The DataSpace Kit (DSK) follows the approach to describes all entities of the system and relations between them using well known standards.